 I could've proceeded with the interrogation, but I felt that I had enough munition at this point.

-We could ask ourselves, what happens to the energy and money invested in the product, if we get negative reviews from the clients because the product is not perfect?
+We could ask ourselves, what happens to the energy and money invested in the product if we get negative reviews from the clients because the product is not perfect?
 Fair enough.

-An MVP is a product or experiment that we can build with minimal effort (or development time in case of a software).
-Its sole purpose is to test (validate) our assumptions.
-Most often, features that are otherwise considered essential to the final product are left out because of this.
+There are various ways to test a different hypothesis, most often with the help of an experiment.
+We should build these experiments with minimal effort (or development time in the case of software).
+Their sole purpose is to test (validate) our assumptions.
+We often leave out features that are otherwise considered essential to the final product because of this.

 "Although we write the feedback loop as Build-Measure-Learn because the activities happen in that order, our planning really works in the reverse order: we figure out what we need to learn, (...) figure out what we need to measure to know if we are gaining validated learning, and then figure out what product we need to build to run that experiment and get that measurement."

 Unfortunately, Archie decided to jump in and create the perfect product.
-I would like to believe this is because Archie had industry background in a field where Big Bang delivery is the de facto standard, but it might just as well be that my arguments weren't strong enough.
+I would like to believe this is because Archie had an industry background in a field where Big Bang delivery is the de facto standard, but it might just as well be that my arguments weren't strong enough.
 Time will certainly tell if the project ends up being a success.

-Our experience is that most founders fail at first, because they fall in love with their idea.
+Our experience is that most founders fail at first because they fall in love with their idea.
 Their product cannot be anything short of perfection, with endless eye-catching features and glitter.
 Most successful founders have already failed 1 or 2 projects because of this, but they have learned from their mistakes.